ggn1/Dissertation-TCD/Microworld/Docs/app/Facts.md

 * Ireland Forestry Programme 2023-2027 [(Irish Farmers Association)](https://www.ifa.ie/forestry-programme-2023-2027/)

 ## Timber
-* Cost of wood can be around $325 = €300 per cord, each weighing around 1 ton = 1e+6 grams.
-Thus, selling price per g = €0.0003 and consequently, that per kg = €0.3.
+* In 2020, cost of wood could be around $325 = €300 per cord, each weighing around 1 ton = 1e+6 grams.
+Thus, selling price per g = €0.0003 and consequently, that per kg = €0.3. [(Blair Korchinski Quora, 2020)](https://www.quora.com/How-much-does-a-ton-of-wood-cost)
 * Cost of felling a tree is dependent on various factors such as size, location and species.
 Here, let us only consider size.
 On average, in a city like Dublin, the average cost of felling a tree can range from €400 to €3000. [(Grasshopper Services)](https://www.grasshopperservices.ie/tree-removal-cost/)
 * The average cost for planting a tree is between $150 and $1,850, with a national average cost of $300. [(A. Nita, 2023)](https://lawnlove.com/blog/cost-to-plant-tree/)
 ## Forest Recreation